iann0036/tf-cfn-provider/docs/providers/azurerm/FunctionApp.md

 `OutboundIpAddresses` - A comma separated list of outbound IP addresses - such as `52.23.25.3,52.143.43.12`.

-`Identity` - An `identity` block as defined below, which contains the Managed Service Identity information for this App Service.
+`Identity` - An `Identity` block as defined below, which contains the Managed Service Identity information for this App Service.

 `SiteCredential` - A `site_credential` block as defined below, which contains the site-level credentials used to publish to this App Service.